Philadelphia crime family: The rise of Ligambi

 In 1997, Joseph Ligambi was released from prison after he successfully appealed his murder conviction and was acquitted at retrial.
 After ten years in prison, Ligambi returned to a much different Mafia family that saw two violent regime changes and the family under the control of a group of young mobsters.
 Ligambi, who is Borgesi's uncle, was a Scarfo era soldier when he was imprisoned in 1987 and was also mentored by Merlino's father, Salvatore.
 After the arrest of Merlino, Borgesi and several others in 1999, Ligambi was chosen to take over as acting boss of the family.
 In 2001, Merlino was sentenced to 14 years in prison.
 After Ligambi took over, he remained in the shadows, rarely being mentioned in the media, while taking a much less "trigger-happy" approach to running the family.

 Ligambi stabilized the crime family when he took over, maintained membership and restored relations with the New York families.
 His inner circle included longtime Philadelphia mobsters Joseph "Mousie" Massimino, Gaeton Lucibello, and Anthony Staino.

+Ligambi was left to deal with the damage Merlino had done to the crime family's relationship with illegal bookmakers, who refused to do business with the Philadelphia Mafia because Merlino use to make huge bets, then never paid when he lost.

+Operation Slapshot, the code name for an investigation into an illegal gambling ring, was made public in February 2006.
+National Hockey League (NHL) player Wayne Gretzky, his wife Janet, and Rick Tocchet, who was then an assistant coach for the Phoenix Coyotes NHL team, were among those investigated, along with other players, coaches, and team staff members.
+Press reports said the ring had ties to the Bruno-Scarfo crime family.
+Three people, including a former New Jersey state trooper, pled guilty to charges in the case.